giovana-claro/final-project-cloud-computing-foundations/README.md

 ![image](https://github.com/giovana-claro/final-project-cloud-computing-foundations/assets/139156735/809341a1-a508-41a9-a82e-24cd172fa5a9)

 **Conclusion**

 This was a really cool project to gather everything I learned and put this in practice, cause there is when you really understand the details of the process, correcting errors and making it work.
 I realised how important DevOps practices are and how it can automate process, avoiding errors and speeding up the deployment and traking of errors through Continuous Delivery pipelines.

+The final project website can be accessed in this [link](http://ccf-final-project.s3-website.us-east-2.amazonaws.com/).